quinn-hungerford/texas-sdoh-dashboard/README.md

 ---

 ## Approach
-Our workflow combined data cleaning, exploratory analysis, and predictive modeling:
-- **Data Cleaning & Integration:** Combined SDOH indicators from AHRQ (2010, 2015, 2020) with county premature death rates from FRED.
-Cleaned columns, collapsed poverty rates into one measure, and standardized variable names.
-Exported final datasets (*_Final.csv).
+- **Data Cleaning & Integration:** Combined SDOH indicators from AHRQ (2010, 2015, 2020) with premature death rates from FRED, standardized variable names, and exported cleaned datasets.
-- **Feature Engineering:** Outcome variable created from mortality rates using Min–Max scaling and weights (lower death rates = higher health).
-Decided based on research into similar studies to weight it as follows -- 0.6*(Premature Death Rate) + 0.3*(Injury Death Rate) + 0.1*(Self-Harm Death Rate).
+- **Feature Engineering:** Constructed an outcome variable (Adult Health Score) using weighted mortality rates, normalized for county comparison: 0.6*(Premature Death Rate) + 0.3*(Injury Death Rate) + 0.1*(Self-Harm Death Rate).
 Normalized for county comparison.
-- **SDOH Categorization:** Grouped variables into the five SDOH (Economic, Education, Healthcare, Neighborhood, Community).
-For each county, calculated the category most atypical (largest z-scores) as the “Most Influential SDOH” dragging the Adult Health Score more different directions.
+- **SDOH Categorization:** Grouped indicators into CDC’s five SDOH categories.
+Identified the “Most Influential SDOH” for each county based on z-scores.
-- **Building Dashboard (Using Plotly Dash):**
+- **Building Dashboard:** Built three sections in Plotly Dash.
-  - **First Section:** Built two choropleth maps, both interactive with hover tooltips, time slider (2010–2020), and county-level breakdowns:
+  - Choropleth Maps: Adult Health Score + Most Influential SDOH by county with interactive hover tooltips, a time slider, and county-level pie charts.
-     - Adult Health Score by County: Color-coded health outcomes across Texas (from green/good to red/worse), with donut chart showing each SDOH’s contribution for a selected count).
-     - Most Influential SDOH by County: Map colored by most influential SDOH category per county, with same donut chart.
-  - **Second Section:** Explored SDOH relationships with two different plots, described below.
-     - Variable vs. Health Outcome Scatterplot: Select any SDOH variable within a category to see its relationship with Adult Health Score across all Texas counties, displayed as a scatterplot with a regression line.
-Quick view of which factors are positively/negatively associated with health outcomes.
-     - Correlation Matrix Heatmap: Select an SDOH category to view how its variables correlate with one another and with variables from other SDOH categories to identify hidden relationships.
-  - **Third Section:** Predictive modeling
+  - Scatterplots & Correlation Heatmaps: Exploring relationships between SDOH variables and health outcomes, as well as correlations between SDOH variables.
-    - Trained a Random Forest regression model to predict county-level Adult Health Scores.
-The five highest-importance SDOH predictors (median household income, uninsured rate, graduate degree rate, elderly living alone, median home value) were used as interactive sliders in the dashboard to let users test what-if scenarios and see how policy interventions might impact overall health outcomes.
+  - Predictive Modeling: Trained a Random Forest regression model to predict county-level Adult Health Scores.
+The five highest-importance SDOH predictors were used as interactive sliders to let users test what-if scenarios and see how policy interventions might impact overall health outcomes.

 ---

+## Geospatial Information

+All maps are rendered at the Texas county level.
+County boundaries are provided through Plotly’s mapping utilities and aligned by FIPS codes in the AHRQ/FRED datasets to ensure consistent spatial joins across datasets and accurate year-to-year comparisons.
+All interactivity (hover, tooltips, sliders) is allowed using Plotly’s built-in geographic functions.

+---

 ## Key Findings
 - **Economic stability and healthcare access** consistently emerged as the strongest predictors of adult health in Texas.
-- Some counties showed **substantial health improvements from 2010 → 2020**, while others declined, often correlating with shifts in SDOH variables, specifically unemployment and access to care.
+- Several counties experienced major health gains from 2010 to 2020, while others experienced declines, often correlating with shifts in unemployment and healthcare access.
-- Machine learning results indicated that **RandomForest models achieved strong predictive accuracy**, capturing complex, non-linear interactions among SDOH variables with strong predictive accuracy (RMSE = 0.12).
-This suggests such models can help policymakers identify the most impactful levers and set goals for improving community health.
+- The **Random Forest regression model achieved strong predictive accuracy** (RMSE = 0.12), showing that machine learning can identify non-linear SDOH interactions and support evidence-based policymaking to improve community health.

 ---